COACH WYATT'S "DOUBLE-WING" SYSTEM

 IN STRICT FOOTBALL TERMINOLOGY, A WING (SHOWN AT LEFT) IS A FORMATION CONSISTING OF

-(2) A WINGBACK - (A BACK CLOSE TO THE LINE AND JUST OUTSIDE THE TIGHT END)
+A WINGBACK (2) - (A WINGBACK DEFINED AS A BACK CLOSE TO THE LINE AND JUST OUTSIDE THE TIGHT END)

-THE SYSTEM CAN BE - AND FREQUENTLY IS - RUN FROM A WIDE VARIETY OF SETS, BUT THE BASE FORMATION ("TIGHT" FORMATION PICTURED ABOVE) CONSISTS OF TWO TIGHT ENDS AND TWO WINGBACKS - "SLOT" FORMATION IS ALSO SHOWN TO ILLUSTRATE HOW EASILY WE CAN ADD ANOTHER FORMATION, PRESENTING DEFENSES WITH VASTLY DIFFERENT PROBLEMS
+MY SYSTEM CAN BE - AND FREQUENTLY IS - RUN FROM A WIDE VARIETY OF SETS, SOME OF THEM SHOWN IN THE PHOTOS ABOVE: THE BASE FORMATION ("TIGHT" FORMATION AT LEFT IN THE PHOTO ABOVE) CONSISTS OF TWO TIGHT ENDS AND TWO WINGBACKS"SLOT" FORMATION, SECOND FROM LEFT, SHOWS HOW EASILY WE CAN ADD ANOTHER FORMATION, YET PRESENT DEFENSES WITH VASTLY DIFFERENT PROBLEMS; THIRD FROM LEFT IS AN UNBALANCED-LINE FORMATION, FROM WHICH WE CAN RUN MOST OF OUR OFFENSIVE PACKAGE; AND FARTHEST RIGHT IS "STACK" FORMATION, WHICH ALSO ALLOWS US TO RUN MOST OF OUR OFFENSE

 My roots in this system go back to 1979, running the Run and Shoot (Double Slot) as an assistant to Steve Stanich at Central Catholic High School in Portland, Oregon.
-Lots of people in the Northwest were running it then, largely because of the influence of Darrell "Mouse" Davis, who had won a state championship at Hillsboro, Oregon, High and had moved on to Portland State, where he was putting up huge scores.
-Mouse, a brilliant offensive innovator, was the guy who eventually took the Run and Shoot to the pro level.
+Lots of people in the Northwest were running it then, largely because of the influence of Darrell "Mouse" Davis, who had won a state championship at Hillsboro, Oregon, High and then had moved on to Portland State, where he was putting up huge scores.
+Mouse Davis, a brilliant offensive innovator, was the guy who eventually introduced the Run and Shoot to pro football.

-(Many people are under the mistaken impression that Mouse Davis invented the Run and Shoot.
-Actually, Mouse - who preferred to call his offense the "Double Slot" - always gave credit for its invention to the late Glenn "Tiger" Ellison, of Middletown, Ohio, whose book, "Run and Shoot Football," is still available through Parker Publishing.
-But most people who have read the book will recognize immediately Mouse Davis' role in modifying and popularizing Tiger Ellison's invention and adapting it to the pro game.)
+Many people are under the mistaken impression that Mouse Davis invented the Run and Shoot.
+Actually, Mouse (who preferred to call his offense the "Double Slot") always gave credit for its invention to the late Glenn "Tiger" Ellison, of Middletown, Ohio, whose book, "Run and Shoot Football," is still available (fair warning: be prepared to PAY for it).
+Most people who have read Tiger Ellison's book will recognize immediately Mouse Davis' role in modifying and popularizing Tiger Ellison's invention and adapting it to the pro game.

 R&S